 ⏱️ Estimated Response Times from Tidal After Complaining

 Good luck getting a quick reply.
-It's mostly a waiting game, and patience is key.
+It's mostly a waiting game with them.

 Method | Expected Wait Time |